Robert-M-Lucas/h-mail/server/README.md

 - `--simulate-latency [latency in ms]` - Makes the server take at least the specified time to respond to requests.

 > [!WARNING]
-> The following flags important security measures
+> The following flags disable important security measures

 - `--no-salt` - Removes the requirement of having a salt, using a zeroed one instead.
 - `--no-spf` - Removes SPF checks that verify whether a server is authorised by a domain to send h-mails on behalf of it.